The ads above are Google-sponsored;

 I STRONGLY suggest you read article 51A.
 It is near mandatory for an Airhead owner to know the things in 49 through 51D.

-This article, BELOW, glosses-over the highly detailed information provided in article 51-A ...particularly about the oil canister and the so-called $2000 O-ring.
+This article below glosses-over the highly detailed information provided in article 51-A ...particularly about the oil canister and the so-called $2000 O-ring, the paper gasket, and the metal shim.

 1. BMW made some simplifications of the filters, after years and years of confusing folks.
 NOTE that they still confuse some people.
 I am NOT surprised.
 BMW sometimes forgets to package a part, or adds extraneous parts in oil filter "kits".
 BE SURE you understand what goes into YOUR bike, and that any filter kit, or purchase of filter area parts, includes what YOU need.